inferless/Moondream2/README.md

-# Animagine-xl-3.0
+# Moondream2
-This is a animagine-xl-3.0 model template you can use to import your model on Inferless Platform.
-Animagine XL 3.0, the advanced open-source anime text-to-image model.
-Building on the foundation of Animagine XL 2.0 and powered by Stable Diffusion XL, this latest version offers superior image generation.
-It features enhancements in hand anatomy, efficient tag ordering, and a deeper understanding of anime concepts.
+Moondream2 is a small vision language model designed to run efficiently on edge devices.
+It comprises 1.86 billion parameters, initially weighted with data from SigLIP and Phi-1.5.
+Primarily, Moondream excels in responding to image-related queries, generating captions, and performing various other vision language tasks.
 ---
 ## Prerequisites
 - **Git**.
 You would need git installed on your system if you wish to customize the repo after forking.